cSkyHawk/terraform-example/README.md

   ]
 }
 ```
-4. Find and resolve racing conditions.
+5. Find and resolve racing conditions.
 Sometimes you need to re-apply the config.
+6. Enable TLS support for the `HTTP` endpoints.

 ---